Patrice Evra Suspended by Olympique Marseille After Kicking Fan

 Patrice Evra Suspended by Olympique Marseille After Kicking FanNovember 3, 2017

-Patrice Evra has been officially suspended and summoned to a meeting by Ligue 1 side Olympique Marseille, following an altercation with a fan before Thursday's UEFA Europa League tie against Vitoria Guimaraes.
+Ligue 1 side Olympique Marseille has officially suspended Patrice Evra and summoned him to a meeting after his altercation with a fan before Thursday's UEFA Europa League tie against Vitoria Guimaraes.

-Marseille confirmed Evra's suspension in a statement on the club's official website (h/t ESPN FC's Jonathan Johnson):
+Marseille confirmed Evra's suspension in a statement on its official website on Friday (h/t ESPN FC's Jonathan Johnson):

 Jonathan Johnson @Jon_LeGossip